User Score: 5943

 --Anna Russell (comedienne) - portrays a snooty women's club chairwoman & imitates different types of piano players.

---Joe Jackson Jr. (comedian, circus clown)
+--Joe Jackson Jr. (circus clown) - does a bicycle routine.

---The Harvest Moon Ball Winners (dance champions)
+--The Harvest Moon Ball Winners (dance champions from various categories)